 Figure 1 summarizes some of the significant recommendations of the RTMP.
 Maps that illustrate the existing conditions, as well as recommendations for planning and maintenance, are included in this plan for each of the six RTMP areas and can be referenced for a comprehensive description of plan recommendations.

-Many of the RTMP recommendations are project proposals that will require site-specific planning and environmental review in order to develop and implement any give recommendation.
+Many of the RTMP recommendations are project proposals that will require site-specific planning and environmental review prior to implementation.
 See CEQA/NEPA environmental documents for additional information.